faheemstack/Mini_store/README.md

 # Mini_store

-## Window application in C sharp and dotnetframework
+## Window application in C sharp and dotnet framework